Risheit/cscd58-load-balancer/README.md

 Provide a `strategy` and simulates congestion by running `curl` commands made to the balancer.
 The file provides clients, hosts, weights.
 Each client makes 3 `curl` requests in parallel, and each client runs in parrallel.
-In finishes by printing the final out, containing the total, mean, and medium times taken for each client
+In finishes by printing the final out, containing the total, mean, and median times taken for each client.

+The available tests are:
+- `test_diff_delay_diff_weights`: Test a series of backing servers, with some servers

 ## Further Documentation
 See more details on implementation and exploration under the `docs/` directory.